-District Two covers the Northeast Florida region including the following 18 counties: Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, Putnam, St. Johns, Suwannee, Taylor and Union.
-The major cities include Gainesville, Jacksonville, Lake City, St. Augustine, and Palatka.
-As a major access gateway with connections throughout Florida and into other states, District Two plays an important role in regional mobility and the state economy.
+District 2 covers the Northeast Florida region.
+Our area includes the 18 counties of Alachua, Baker, Bradford, Clay, Columbia, Dixie, Duval, Gilchrist, Hamilton, Lafayette, Levy, Madison, Nassau, Putnam, St. Johns, Suwannee, Taylor, and Union.
+Major cities in the region include Jacksonville, Gainesville, St. Augustine, Lake City, Palatka, Perry, and Starke.
+District 2 is a major access gateway with connections throughout Florida and other states.
+We have an essential role in regional mobility and the state economy.

-Multi-disciplinary means integrating efforts of the four “E” disciplines that work in highway safety, including Engineering, Education/public information, Enforcement, and Emergency Medical Services.
-By combining these various disciplines, the CTSTs help to solve local traffic safety problems related to the driver, the vehicle and the roadway.
+CTSTs are multi-disciplinary groups that integrate efforts of the four “E” disciplines of highway safety.
+These 4 E’s include Engineering, Education, Enforcement, and Emergency Medical Services.
+CTSTs help to solve local traffic safety problems related to drivers, vehicles, and roadways.

-About Florida’s Community Traffic Safety Teams: For more than 20 years, community-based traffic safety programs have been effective in providing solutions to local crash problems.
-Community Traffic Safety Programs (CTSPs) were an outgrowth of the successful impaired driving and occupant protection programs of the 1970s and 1980s.
-Historically, CTSPs combined two or more traffic safety strategies to address local problems such as impaired driving and infrequent use of child safety seats and safety belts.
-Citizen advocacy groups, law enforcement, businesses, health and education agencies, the courts and the media combined efforts by forming coalitions with elected officials and other community leaders to develop solutions to local traffic safety problems.
+For almost 30 years, community-based traffic safety programs have been effective in providing solutions to local crash problems.
+Community Traffic Safety Programs (CTSPs) are an outgrowth of the successful impaired driving and occupant protection programs of the ‘70s and ‘80s.
+Historically, CTSPs combined traffic safety strategies to address local problems.
+Such issues included impaired driving and infrequent use of child safety seats and belts.
+Citizen advocacy groups, law enforcement, businesses, health and education agencies, courts, and the media joined efforts.
+Coalitions formed with elected officials and community leaders to develop solutions to local traffic safety problems.